metrorailings/OwlBlog/content/posts/2022-circa-millions-week-7-predictions.md

 ##### _History_

-Neither of these two organization nor their quarterbacks or coaches have faced off against one another.
+Neither of these two organization nor their quarterbacks/coaches have faced off against one another.

 ***